Restoration

 We are replacing the slate roof, repairing the copper flashings and adding snow guards to the roof to limit snow and ice sliding to further prevent damage to the balconies and porches.
 The intricate ironwork on the peak has been carefully removed, repaired and reinstalled.
 The ironwork has been integrated into a new lightning rod system, replacing the original system that was in very bad condition.

 Under the watchful hand of a historic mason, we have addressed water damage to the chimneys.
-Brick by brick the chimneys have been dismantled, catalogued and rebuilt in exact likeness, replacing or repointing the mortar.
+Brick by brick, all four of the chimneys have been dismantled, catalogued and rebuilt in exact likeness, replacing or repointing the mortar.

 We replaced the rotted wooden gutters with a fiberglass option to simulate the original woodwork while restoring the correct diversion of rainwater.
 We also repaired large sections of rotted woodwork in the eves from years of water damage.